Positive trace polynomials and the universal Procesi-Schacher conjecture: Abstract

 \section{Abstract}

-Positivstellensatz is a fundamental result in real algebraic geometry providing algebraic certificates for positivity of polynomials on semialgebraic sets.
+Positivstellens{\"a}tze are fundamental results in real algebraic geometry providing algebraic certificates for positivity of polynomials on semialgebraic sets.
 In this article Positivstellens\"atze for trace polynomials positive on semialgebraic sets of $n\times n$ matrices are provided.
 A Krivine-Stengle-type Positivstellensatz is proved characterizing trace polynomials nonnegative on a general semialgebraic set $K$ using weighted sums of hermitian squares with denominators.
 The weights in these certificates are obtained from generators of $K$ {\it and} traces of hermitian squares.
 For compact semialgebraic sets $K$ Schm\"udgen- and Putinar-type Positivstellens\"atze are obtained: every trace polynomial positive on $K$ has a sum of hermitian squares decomposition with weights and without denominators.
 The methods employed are inspired by invariant theory, classical real algebraic geometry and functional analysis.

 Procesi and Schacher in 1976 developed a theory of orderings and positivity on central simple algebras with involution and posed a Hilbert's 17th problem for a universal central simple algebra of degree $n$: is every totally positive element a sum of hermitian squares?
 They gave an affirmative answer for $n=2$.
 In this paper a negative answer for $n=3$ is presented.
 Consequently, including traces of hermitian squares as weights in the Positivstellens\"atze is indispensable.\looseness=-1